Allen School Grad Student Housing Information

 How do I find the best deals? (top)

 The best way is to consistently monitor Zillow or Craigslist, as good deals will appear very briefly before they are rented out.
 The best deals usually occur during off-rental months (such as December-April).
-The demand is much lower during this time, but the number of units on the market will also be less.
+The demand is much lower during this time, but the number of units on the market will also be lower.

 What is on the standard lease? (top)